timescale/pgai/docs/vectorizer-quick-start.md

 ## Setup a local development environment

-We use a docker-compose file to set up a development environment, it includes a:
+To set up a development environment for OpenAI, use a docker compose file that includes a:
 - Postgres deployment image with the TimescaleDB and pgai extensions installed
 - pgai vectorizer worker image
 - ollama image to host embedding and large language models